 Today, we take a look at one of the cheapest UHD TV on the market, the Toshiba 43U6763DB.
-It has a selling price of less than £400.
+It has a selling price that you can surely afford.
 Is this TV worth considering given the price or you better expect what you should expect from a cheap UHD TV.
 Let’s find out!

 - Ultra HD (4K) | 3840 x 2160